 6. AI Improves Production Planning and Factory Scheduling

 Before technology such as machine learning, companies didn’t have sophisticated tools to enhance production planning and factory scheduling accuracy.
 With the arrival of AI, they can now do that because the technology enables them to analyze a wide range of constraints and optimize for them.

 This works especially well for build-to-order producers because AI helps them to balance the constraints automatically.
 For example, by using AI technology, businesses can reduce supply chain latency for parts utilized in the most popular or highly customized products, using AI to predict demand and optimize the flow of those critical parts to keep production moving smoothly.

 Related Post: Three Ways to Get Value from AI

 Prepare for the Future

+Executives should be conversant with the basic terminology, functions and business cases for AI.
 The enthusiasm for AI is well-founded and the value, while lacking in some areas, is evident in other areas (like pattern recognition and machine learning).
-The technology already plays a significant role in some of today’s advanced supply chain and logistics solutions, increasing effectiveness, efficiency, and automating many tasks for supply chain managers and planners.
+The technology already plays a significant role in some of today’s advanced supply chain and logistics solutions, for example the use of autonomous intelligent agents in increasing effectiveness, efficiency, and automating many tasks for supply chain managers and planners.